Frank O'Hara & Marion Raycheba in China

 had a meeting with a company to help them arrive at a Mission Statement.
 It is

-people believe you can do it.
+people believe you can do it!
 If I do say so, in a couple of hours we did a

 great job.
 They then treated us to a sumptuous lunch - one of very many that we

-enjoyed.
+have enjoyed.

 I had KFC chicken for a working business lunch one

-maybe my tongue was turning to leather like everyone in China seems to have
+or maybe my tongue was turning to leather like everyone in China seems to have

 developed.
 The chips were soggy but nevertheless a change from noodles and